 A Wise Son

-Anyone looking for wise counsel on life should make their way often to the Proverbs.
-Our passage of the day contains words and ideas that, if taken to heart, can help any reader become “A Wise Son.”
+Anyone looking for wise counsel should make their way to the Proverbs.
+They contain ideas that, if taken to heart, can help a reader become “A Wise Son.”

 You can play, download, or read the transcript of this Take Note Podcast below.